linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

-The `surfaces` object contains an array of surfaces.
 Each surface has a `type` field which can be either `sphere`, `triangle`, `object` or `quadric`.
 All surfaces also has an optional `material` field, which specifies the material that the surface should use by material key string.

 #### Type-specific fields: